iBooks 2 – Introducing the future textbook?

 Stephen Downes – School 2.0 | Mobile Learning

 Mobile Learning An Online Reflective Journal on Mobile Learning Practice Home Winksite Store Resources About Mobile Contact Stephen Downes – School 2.0 One response to “Stephen Downes – School 2.0 18 10 2006 Alex Hayes (22:01:23) : Nice one.
 16 10 2006 Stephen Downes’ sketch of mobile, connected, situated, contextualised learning: Click here for larger image(s).
 Create a free edublog to get your own comment avatar (and more!)
 Stephen always somehow synthesises things so nicely… if not somewhat radically.
 Ubiquette.
 M-learning device for $60.

 m-learning in Australia

 We spent 4 days working with schools and colleges, talking about our mobile learning authoring tools, as well as showcasing some of our more recent project work, like Bloom (.
 Tags: work-based mobile events MyLearning publicity on the road Australia New South Wales, to be specific) It was a real honour to be sent there.

 iPad 2: whats in it for education?

 MARCH 2, 2011

-know my first generation iPad does get heavy even for my adult arms after 15mins or so – for primary school students especially, the weight drop might be just enough to allow for extended mobile use of iPads without as much hand/arm strain.
-3. Despite being a consumer device, it has seen massive adoption by professionals in business, medicine, and education.
+I know my first generation iPad does get heavy even for my adult arms after 15mins or so – for primary school students especially, the weight drop might be just enough to allow for extended mobile use of iPads without as much hand/arm strain. iPad in Education networks: > Slide2Learn iPad/iPhone/iPod touch learning community and events. >

 3 Ways to Use Text Messaging for College Students